Azure/azure-powershell/src/Monitor/Monitor/help/New-AzScheduledQueryRuleLogMetricTrigger.md

 ```

 ### -MetricColumn
-Column on which metric value is being aggregated
+Column on which metric value is being aggregated.
+The input is not validated.
+It will first be validated when New-AzScheduledQueryRule is eventually called.

 ```yaml
 Type: System.String